 Ryan T. Holte

-Professor Holte joined The University of Akron School of Law in 2017 and serves as the David L. Brennan Associate Professor of Law and Director, Center for Intellectual Property Law and Technology.
+Professor Holte joined The University of Akron School of Law in 2017 and served as the David L. Brennan Associate Professor of Law and Director, Center for Intellectual Property Law and Technology.
 He teaches: Fundamentals of Intellectual Property Law, Patent Law, Copyright Law, and Property Law.
 Prior to joining Akron Law, Professor Holte served as a law professor at Southern Illinois University School of Law for four years.

 Professor Holte's scholarship interests include intellectual property (IP) law and property law, and he is a widely published author in IP subjects.
 He is also an accomplished former engineer and co-inventor of US Patent 9,523,773 Systems and Methods for Countering Satellite-Navigated Munitions (Army Secrecy Order lifted June 2016; allowance Aug.
 2016; 472 day patent term extension).
 Professor Holte's most recent articles focus on patent related topics with particular attention to patent assertion entities (or "patent trolls"), equitable remedies in patent litigation, and empirical legal studies.
 He is the recipient of two non-resident Thomas Edison Innovation Fellowships from the George Mason University School of Law, and a grant from the Case Western University School of Law, to support research and writing on IP topics.
 His recent articles have been published in the Washington Law Review, Akron Law Review, Chapman University Law Review, and St. Louis University Law Journal; his current works-in-progress include three empirical studies of patent litigation subjects.